 I love this hotel, the inside is stunning.
-Majority of Sydney city hotels have pretty spectacular foyers.
+The majority of Sydney city hotels have pretty spectacular foyers.
 Some with bars and coffee shop that can make awesome photo locations, especially in wet weather.
 Or even in conjunction with your outdoor photos.
 Create a complete contrast and give your images a completely different look.
 Here’s a tip.
 If you love a particular city hotel but are not having your reception there, call them before the day and ask if your bridal party can come in for drinks/cocktail or coffee and book a table.
 Many are happy for you to call in and take some photos while you are there.
-Note, not everyone is completely amicable to this, particular if they have other bridal parties celebrating their reception on site, so always call and get approval first.
+Note, not everyone is completely amicable to this, particularly if they have other bridal parties celebrating their reception on-site, so always call and get approval first.

 17. Sydney Uni.

 Manicured to perfection.
 Sandstone, more sandstone, and more sandstone.
 The arches and ivy are truly spectacular and the gardens and walkways are just in a world of their own.
 This location is for those that love immaculate romantic settings.
 It has really long undercover walkways, so again perfect if you happen to get a little rain on your wedding day.
 It truly is a well kept, neat, and structured location.
 You can park on-site which makes things super easy for everyone.
 Bookings are essential for access, so just call the University.
 If you are after old-world grandiose charm this location is definitely for you, it’s very, very.
 ROMANTIC!

 On the Northside as well.
 It’s a tiny park, but right on the water.
 Backgrounds to your images would include Luna Park and the City/Harbour bridge skyline.
 Sunsets are beautiful from this vantage point.
 And if you are up for a short walk there is a gorgeous old wooden jetty, that is super cute.
 No bookings required for photos.